Asa'ib Ahl al-Haq: Iraq elections

 AAH took part in the 2014 Iraqi parliamentary election as part of the Al-Sadiqoun Bloc.
-An electoral meeting of estimated 100,000 supporters of Al-Sadiqoun was marred by violence as a series of bombs exploded at the campaign rally held at the Industrial Stadium in eastern Baghdad killing at least 37 people and wounding scores others, according to Iraqi police.
+An electoral meeting of an estimated 100,000 supporters of Al-Sadiqoun was marred by violence as a series of bombs exploded at the campaign rally held at the Industrial Stadium in eastern Baghdad, killing at least 37 people and wounding scores others, according to Iraqi police.
 The group organizers had planned to announce at the rally the names of its candidates for the parliamentary election.
 At the election, the Al-Sadiquun Bloc won just one seat out of 328 seats in the Iraqi Parliament.

 AAH took part in the 2018 Iraqi parliamentary election as part of the Fatah Alliance.

 Strength

-AAH's strength was estimated at about 3,000 fighters in March 2007.
+AAH's strength was estimated at 3,000 fighters in March 2007.
 In mid-2008, Multinational Forces-Iraq declined to provide an estimate on the size of AAH, but noted that “their numbers have significantly dwindled because hundreds have been captured, killed, ran away or simply gave up their criminal lifestyles.”
 In July 2011, however, officials estimated there were less than 1,000 AAH militiamen left in Iraq.
 The group is alleged to receive some $5 million worth of cash and weapons every month from Iran.
 In January 2012, following the American withdrawal from Iraq in December 2011, Qais al-Khazali declared the United States was defeated and that now the group was prepared to disarm and join the political process.

 Since the beginning of the Iraqi war against ISIL, AAH has grown to around 10,000 members and been described as one of if not the most powerful members of the Popular Mobilization Forces.
 It has recruited hundreds of Sunni fighters to fight against ISIS.

 Funding

 The group receives funding, training, weapons and guidance from Iran's Revolutionary Guards' Quds Force as well as Iranian-backed Lebanese group Hezbollah.
 By March 2007, Iran was providing the network between $750,000 and $3 million in arms and financial support each month.
-Abu Mustafa al-Sheibani, a former Badr Brigades member who ran an important smuggling network known as the Sheibani Network played a key role in supplying the group.
-The group was also supplied by a smuggling network headed by Ahmad Sajad al-Gharawi a former Mahdi Army commander, mostly active in Maysan Governorate.
+Abu Mustafa al-Sheibani, a former Badr Brigades member who ran an important smuggling network known as the Sheibani Network, played a key role in supplying the group.
+The group was also supplied by a smuggling network headed by Ahmad Sajad al-Gharawi, a former Mahdi Army commander, mostly active in Maysan Governorate.